lozanotux/portfolio/README.md

       * [karate](./Java/Test/karate): Karate, unified framework to API test-automation, mocks, performance testing and even UI.
    * Quarkus:
       * [greeting](./Java/Quarkus/greeting): example app that show a greeting message based in the content of an openshift secret.
+      * [opentracing-basis](./Java/Quarkus/opentracing-basis): example of opentracing using jaeger to trace a REST API request.
 6. Python:
    * Flask
       * [ABMUsuarios](./Python/Flask/ABMUsuarios): Flask with SQLAlchemy + PostgreSQL persistence